presnick/ProgramsInformationPeople/_sources/APIsWithOAuth/RequestsOAuthLib.rst

 7. The user pastes some kind of code they get from the OAuth provider (e.g., Twitter) into the terminal window for your program; your program saves it so you can use it later to make secure requests for protected data (like tweets or images).

 8. Make a request, and access protected resources.
 Get back a bunch of nested data to play with and parse as usual.

+.. mchoice:: RequestsOAuthLib_json_Required_Modules
+   :practice: T
+   :topics: APIsWithOAuth/RequestsOAuthLib
+   :answer_a: requests
+   :answer_b: requests, json
+   :answer_c: requests_oauthlib
+   :answer_d: requests_oauthlib, json
+   :feedback_a: First, we need to import `json` module to be able to invoke `json.loads()`.
+Second, because the API requires authentication, we need to use `requests_oauthlib`.
+   :feedback_b: Because the API requires authentication, we need to use `requests_oauthlib` in addition to `json`.
+   :feedback_c: We also need to import `json` module to be able to invoke `json.loads()`.
+   :feedback_d: Yes.
+Good job!
+   :correct: d

+   We want to get json data from an API that requires authentication.
+Which of the following modules should we import for this purpose?